-The Pump Control function is one of the most unique features of the ETR-4300.
+The Pump Control function is one of the most unique features of the ETR-8300.
 Using this function the pressure in a process can be controlled to meet strict demands.
 The pressure in a process is commonly generated by a pump driven by a variable speed motor.
-The complete system has the following characteristics which affects the control behavior: 1, The system is very noisy.
-2, The pressure is changed very rapidly.
-3, The pump characteristics is ultra nonlinear with respect to its speed.
-4, The pump can't generate any more pressure as its speed is lower than half of its rating speed.
-5, An ordinary pump may slowly lose the pressure even if the valves are completely closed.
+This type of system has the following characteristics which affects the control's behavior: 1: The system is very noisy.
+2: The pressure is changed very rapidly.
+3: Pump characteristics are ultra nonlinear with respect to speed.
+4: The pump can't generate any more pressure as its speed is lower than half of its rated speed.
+5: An ordinary pump may slowly lose pressure even if valves are completely closed.
+Normally, a pump will not generate additional pressure at speeds lower than half of rated speed.